 Is there really no difference between a coffin freezer and a chest freezer?
 That's right, there's no difference at all.
 "Coffin freezer" is just a common nickname for a standard chest freezer.
 The name comes from its long, rectangular shape, but functionally and mechanically, it's the exact same appliance.
 So if you see the terms used interchangeably while shopping, know that they're referring to the same piece of equipment.

 Why can't I just use a cheaper residential freezer in my restaurant?
-While it might be tempting to save money upfront, a residential freezer isn't built to handle the demands of a commercial kitchen.
+While it might be tempting to save money upfront, a residential freezer isn't built to handle the demands of a professional kitchen.
 Commercial models have more powerful compressors to recover from frequent door openings and are constructed with heavy-duty materials for durability.
 More importantly, they are designed to meet specific health and safety codes that a residential unit likely won't pass, putting your business at risk.

 How full should I keep my freezer for it to run most efficiently?
 A well-stocked freezer actually runs more efficiently than an empty one.
 The frozen items inside help hold the cold, so the compressor doesn't have to work as hard to maintain the temperature.
 A good rule of thumb is to keep it at least two-thirds full.
 Just be sure not to overstuff it, as you still need some room for cold air to circulate properly.